Using EAP Services in HR Policy Documentation: An Australian Guide

 Describing EAP Services Clearly and Simply

-It is required by the regulations governing Human Resources that the Employee Assistance Program (EAP) services be described in a way that is simple enough for anybody to comprehend.
-In a setting that is strictly confidential, employees have the opportunity to get counseling and aid for their mental health through the Employee aid Program (EAP).
-Language that is extremely complex or that appears to have been borrowed from a legal document has the potential to confuse people or lead them to be reluctant to comply with the request.
-When customers are given explanations that are easy to understand, there is a greater likelihood that they will use the service in the recommended manner.
+It is a requirement of the rules that regulate Human Resources that the services provided by the Employee Assistance Program (EAP) be explained in a manner that is easy enough for anybody to understand.
+Through the Employee Assistance Program (EAP), employees have the chance to get counseling and assistance for their mental health in an environment that is completely private.
+When individuals are presented with language that is either exceedingly difficult to understand or looks to have been taken from a legal document, it has the potential to cause them to get confused or to make them unwilling to comply with the request.
+When clients are provided with explanations that are simple to comprehend, there is a greater possibility that they will utilize the service in the manner that is advised to them.

 Employee: